 Special events that have been held at Hopkinton-Everett Lakes include: scout camping, dog trials, fire department training, fishing derbies, weddings, and triathlons.

 There is a fee for special events, and the amount depends on the event.

 You are invited to our offerings of educational and recreational programs here at Hopkinton-Everett Lakes.
 These family oriented activities include guided trail walks, water safety demonstrations, Junior Ranger programs, dam tours and much more.

 Please contact us to set up a classroom visit or program.
 Programs are offered both in the classroom and on site.

 All of our programs are open to the public and best of all there is no charge or fee.

 A complete list of our upcoming events can also be found on our Facebook site.

 Beyond the primary mission of flood control, the Corps of Engineers recognizes and embraces the role of steward of the lands under our control.
 The management of these natural resources is directed to ensure their enhancement today and their preservation for the future.

-Corps personnel, in conjunction with the New Hampshire Department of Resources and Economic Development, manage the natural resources at Hopkinton-Everett Lakes.
+Corps personnel, in conjunction with the New Hampshire Department of Natural and Cultural Resources, manage the natural resources at Hopkinton-Everett Lakes.